geosolutions-it/MapStore2/docs/developer-guide/developing.md

 The database used by default in this mode is H2 on disk.
 You can find the files of the database in the directory `webapps/mapstore/` starting from your execution context.
 Check how to set-up database in the dedicated section of the documentation.

-### Running Back-end
+### Running Backend

-When we say "running the back-end", in fact we say that we are running some sort of a whole instance of MapStore locally, that can be used as back-end for your front-end dev server, or for debugging of the back-end itself.
+When we say "running the backend", in fact we say that we are running some sort of a whole instance of MapStore locally, that can be used as backend for your frontend dev server, or for debugging of the backend itself.

 #### Embedded tomcat

 MapStore is configured to use a tomcat maven plugin-in to build and run mapstore locally.
 To use it you have to:

-* make sure to run at least once `mvn install` in the root directory, to make `mapstore-product` artifact available.
+* make sure to run at least once `mvn install` **in the root** directory, to make `mapstore-product` artifact available.
-* `cd product` directory
+* npm run backend:dev

-* run `mvn cargo:run`
+Now you are good to go, and you can start the frontend

-Your local back-end will now start at [http://localhost:8080/mapstore/](http://localhost:8080/mapstore/).
+Your local backend will now start at [http://localhost:8080/mapstore/](http://localhost:8080/mapstore/).
-If you want to change the port you can edit the dedicated entry in `product/pom.xml`, just remember to change also the dev-server proxy configuration on the front-end in the same way.
+If you want to change the port you can edit the dedicated entry in `product/pom.xml`, just remember to change also the dev-server proxy configuration on the frontend in the same way.

 #### Local tomcat instance

-If you prefer, or if you have some problems with `mvn cargo:run`, you can run MapStore back-end in a tomcat instance instead of using the embedded one.
+If you prefer, or if you have some problems with `mvn cargo:run`, you can run MapStore backend in a tomcat instance instead of using the embedded one.
 To do so, you can :

 * download a tomcat standalone [here](https://mapstore.readthedocs.io/en/latest/developer-guide/requirements/) and extract to a folder of your choice